Jane Akre, editor MND

 Multidistrict Litigation is supposed to streamline the process and avoid redundancy.
 One firm can rely on the discovery received by another so they do not have to reinvent the wheel, theoretically reducing billable hours and saving the client the cost of working up her case.
 But that may not be what’s happening in real time.

-What the AMS settlements are showing is that law firm frequently charged 40% for their services.
+What the AMS settlements are showing is that law firms frequently charged 40% for their services.
 Some even added expenses to that 40%.
 However, many firms did not specifically work up a case for trial.

 However, other law firms spent in excess of $1 million to work up an individual case for trial.
 This is the true definition of gambling.
 There are no assurances you will win a case.
 If you lose at trial, so does your law firm.